"Difficult to retain them": Nigeria continues to lose first-class graduates

 Legit.ng journalist Adekunle Dada has over 5-year-experience covering basic and tertiary education in Nigeria and worldwide

-Seven public universities across Nigeria in the last year have produced nothing less than 1,899 first-class graduates.
+Seven public universities across Nigeria in the past year have produced nothing less than 1,899 first-class graduates.

-As reported by Vanguard, the universities are the Obafemi Awolowo University, OAU, Ile Ife, Ahmadu Bello University, Zaria (ABU), the University of Ilorin (UNILORIN), University of Lagos (UNILAG).
+As reported by Vanguard, the universities are the Obafemi Awolowo University, Ile Ife (OAU), Ahmadu Bello University, Zaria (ABU), the University of Ilorin (UNILORIN), University of Lagos (UNILAG).

 Others are the University of Ibadan (UI), the University of Benin (UNIBEN) and the University of Nigeria, Nsukka (UNN).